OlivierSuri/OlivierSuri/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/olivier-moulin-dev/](https://www.linkedin.com/in/olivier-moulin-dev/)

-- ⚡ Fun fact **I was a 3D artist, then a graphist** before i decide to become developer.
+- ⚡ Fun fact **I was a 3D artist, then a graphist** before I decide to become developer.

 <h3 align="left">Connect with me:</h3>
 <p align="left">